 There is much more to my daughter's story and how she has used art and her love of character design to work through much of her emotional pain, but the reason I write these words here is to share one example of what can happen when you have a gifted, highly sensitive, and highly creative child, who is raised with inadequate understanding and emotional support.
 Without the knowledge of my daughters unique makeup, her gifted and creative traits and special emotional needs, I was left with out reasons, without information, without resources, to adequately support my special daughter - which led to her having to experience more emotional pain than any 9 year old ever should.
 I just couldn't help but wonder, "If I had only known?"
 Maybe I would have known what to do when things started to go so wrong.
 If I had known how to support her unique needs - her gifted sensitivities, creativity and more, if I had known how to advocate for my own child's needs at school, maybe the whole thing would have never even happened.

-I am happy to say that it has been 6 years now, and after educating myself on this new gifted world and my daughters unique makeup and needs, starting our own Gifted Children Meetups & Parent Support group where we found others who understood, and prioritizing getting my daughter every bit of support she needed to heal and recover, she is now doing awesome - and happily pursuing her own creative dreams.
+I am happy to say that this all happened many years ago now, and after educating myself on this new gifted world and my daughters unique makeup and needs, starting our own Gifted Children Meetups & Parent Support group where we found others who understood, and prioritizing getting my daughter every bit of support she needed to heal and recover, she is now doing awesome - and happily pursuing her own creative dreams.
 If you are interested in reading more about her story, seeing how she expresses her creativity, the bullying & gifted organizations we now support, and how she wants to help and share what she has learned with other unique kids like herself - you can see more on her website at Cartoon Dreamer.

 As a parent raising a gifted, highly sensitive & highly creative child, sharing what I have learned along this journey, has turned into a life work and passion for me.
 Raising our very unique daughter has brought so much joy, but so, so, many lessons learned.
 My hope is that by sharing what we have learned - providing educational and inspirational resources in support of proactively parenting our unique children - that other parents will be more fully equipped to identify and support their own children's unique needs, and provide everything they need to grow into happy, secure & self-regulating individuals - ready to go out in to the world to pursue their own passions & dreams.